FriendsOfREDAXO/rexql/to-do.md

 1. update `rexql` readme with new features and usage instructions
 2. implement yform tables resolver, like an all-round resolver for `rex_yform_table` to fetch data from YForm tables
-3. implement QueryLogger stats
-4. implement missing translations and check existing translations for consistency
+3. (prio 2) implement missing translations and check existing translations for consistency